 In hindsight it may be noted that ten times in his blog posts, Morris wrote about Agent Orange as one of the many lingering tragedies of the Vietnam war.
-But he never linked to his own narratives that Agent Orange was the presumptive cause of the cancer which had caused his retirement.
-This was also the cancer that led to an emergency surgery that ended with complications and his death.
+But he never linked to his own narratives that Agent Orange was the presumptive cause of the cancer which had caused his retirement and the broken bones that led to an emergency surgery ending with complications and death.
 As part of his writings about war, Morris also produced a CD, Skytroopers: Songs of war, peace, and love from Vietnam (www.cdbaby.com/cd/RichardMorris) of nineteen songs he wrote while serving as a rifle platoon leader with the First Cavalry (Airmobile) Division in Vietnam.

 Well Considered and Canoedling in Cleveland were novels Richard Morris wrote which had themes of racial and environmental justice woven into historical thriller and adventure plots.
 Masjid Morning incorporated Morris’s many years of construction, codes, and zoning experience into an interfaith romance which explores the emotional struggles between religions.
 Morris’s novels may be found at online bookstores.